cara380nm/candlekeep/rex.md

   - Level 1:
     - Hex [^fae-touched]
+    - Ritual only: Alarm
-    - Ritual only: Identify [^book-of-ancient-secrets]
+    - Ritual only: Ceremony
-    - Ritual only: Speak with Animals [^book-of-ancient-secrets]
+    - Ritual only: Comprehend languages
     - Ritual only: Detect magic [^book-of-ancient-secrets]
     - Ritual only: Detect poison and disease
+    - Ritual only: Find familiar
+    - Ritual only: Identify [^book-of-ancient-secrets]
-    - Ritual only: Comprehend languages
+    - Ritual only: Illusory script
     - Ritual only: Purify Food and Drink
+    - Ritual only: Speak with Animals [^book-of-ancient-secrets]
+    - Ritual only: Tensers floating disk
+    - Ritual only: Unseen servant
   - Level 2:
     - Misty step [^fae-touched]
+    - Darkness [^warlock]
     - Ritual only: Leomund's Tiny Hut
     - Ritual only: Water breathing
     - Ritual only: Locate Animals or Plants